Citizens deliver recommendations to foster fairness across generations

-Against this background, participants are invited to reflect on the following issues:
+Participants were invited to reflect on the following issues:

 - How can we bridge generational divides for the benefit of all by fostering a narrative of solidarity, mutual support and shared responsibility?